Brazil–Venezuela relations

-Brazil–Venezuela relations refers to the diplomatic relations between the bordering countries of Brazil and Venezuela.
+Brazil and Venezuela maintain diplomatic relations.
+Brazil has an embassy in Caracas and Venezuela has an embassy in Brasília and a consulate-general in São Paulo.

 History

-2000-2010
+2000–2010

 In 2001, Venezuela and Brazil opened a high-voltage power line between the two countries to supply electricity from Venezuela to energy-starved northern Brazil.
 The line provides cheap hydro-electric power to Brazil and also earns Venezuela tens of millions of dollars every year.

 In 2007, Brazil and Venezuela pledged closer trade and energy ties, including building a new oil refinery in Brazil.
-The $4.5bn refinery scheme to be completed in 2010 will be 40%-owned by Venezuela's state oil firm PDVSA, while Brazil's national oil firm Petrobras will hold the rest.
+The $4.5bn refinery scheme to be completed in 2010 will be 40% owned by Venezuela's state oil firm PDVSA, while Brazil's national oil firm Petrobras will hold the rest.

+Brazil's president Lula was close with Venezuela's president Hugo Chávez.
+In November 2007, Lula defended Chávez as the democratic choice of his people.
+He said: "There is no risk with Chávez."
+Expressing his admiration for Chávez, he said "Only thanks to Chávez's leadership, the people [of Venezuela] have had extraordinary achievements," and that in 2008 that Chávez was "the best president the country has had in 100 years."
+Brazilians had a different view than Lula in 2010, however, as only 13% had at least some confidence in Chávez, while seven-in-ten had little or no confidence in him.

 Venezuela purchased 1,500 tonnes of coffee beans from Brazil on 10 August 2009 after falling out with Colombia over its decision to allow an increased United States presence in its military bases.

-2010-2020
+2010–2020

 On 18 June 2015, a mission of Brazilian senators led by Sen. Aécio Neves (mostly composed by opposition legislatives to Pres.
-Dilma Rousseff) flew to Caracas with interest to visit Venezuelan prisoner Leopoldo López and families of victims of the protests against President Nicolás Maduro.
-About a kilometer away from the Simón Bolívar International Airport, the vehicle carrying the senators was prevented to continue the trip after being stopped and surrounded by government protesters.
+Dilma Rousseff) flew to Caracas with an interest to visit Venezuelan prisoner Leopoldo López and families of victims of the protests against President Nicolás Maduro.
+About a kilometer away from the Simón Bolívar International Airport, the vehicle carrying the senators was prevented from continuing the trip after being stopped and surrounded by government protesters.
 Finally, the Brazilian senators decided to return to Brazil on the same day.
 The legislative houses Câmara dos Deputados and Senado Federal of Brazil issued motions of rejection to such events.
 The Ministry of Foreign Affairs of Brazil issued an Official Note expressing his annoyance with the "unacceptable hostile acts" that occurred that day and asking for official explanations from the Government of Venezuela.

-During the Brazilian government of President Jair Bolsonaro since 2019, Brazil has cut off the relations with the current Venezuelan government of president Nicolás Maduro.
+During the Brazilian government of President Jair Bolsonaro from 2019 to 2022, Brazil cut off the relations with the current Venezuelan government of president Nicolás Maduro.
 Brazil downgraded its diplomatic relations with the ruling Venezuelan government.
 In the Venezuelan presidential crisis, Brazil has recognised Venezuelan opposition leader Juan Guaidó as the legitimate President of Venezuela.
 In April 2020, Brazil closed its embassy in Venezuela.